Basaron/BLC_Auto_Light_Guide/README.md

 **MQTT**

 Please refer to the tutorial from the database guide.
+Additionally, in the *BLC_SendData* file, the IP addresss of the broker located on the web broker need to corrected.
+Located at line 21 and 41, simply change the IP address to the IP address of the web server.

 **Zigbee2MQTT**